Otto Hahn: Early life and education

+Early career in London and Canada

-Discovery of radio thorium, and other "new elements"
+Discovery of radiothorium and other "new elements"

 Hahn's intention was still to work in industry.
 He received an offer of employment from Eugen Fischer, the director of Kalle & Co. (and the father of organic chemist Hans Fischer), but a condition of employment was that Hahn had to have lived in another country and have a reasonable command of another language.
-With this in mind, and to improve his knowledge of English, Hahn took up a post at University College London in 1904, working under Sir William Ramsay, who was known for having discovered the inert gases.
+With this in mind, and to improve his knowledge of English, Hahn took up a post at University College London in 1904, working under Sir William Ramsay, who was known for having discovered the noble gases.
 Here Hahn worked on radiochemistry, at that time a very new field.
 In early 1905, in the course of his work with salts of radium, Hahn discovered a new substance he called radiothorium (thorium-228), which at that time was believed to be a new radioactive element.
-(In fact, it was an isotope of the known element thorium; the concept of an isotope, along with the term, was only coined in 1913, by the British chemist Frederick Soddy).
+In fact, it was an isotope of the known element thorium; the concept of an isotope, along with the term, was coined in 1913 by the British chemist Frederick Soddy.

 Ramsay was enthusiastic when yet another new element was found in his institute, and he intended to announce the discovery in a correspondingly suitable way.
 In accordance with tradition this was done before the committee of the venerable Royal Society.
 At the session of the Royal Society on 16 March 1905 Ramsay communicated Hahn's discovery of radiothorium.
 The Daily Telegraph informed its readers: